Updated: Nov 11, 2022

-Make sure that all information in your policy is correct and that the coverage is what you purchased.
+Ensure all information in your policy is correct and that the coverage is what you purchased.
 Send your request in writing to your agent and/or insurance provider if adjustments are needed, and keep a copy.
-Using a certified mail return receipt requested to check receipt of your documents.
+Using a certified mail return receipt is requested to check the receipt of your documents.

 Please become familiar with your car insurance policy so that before the need arises to make a claim, you can recognize it.
 Study the policy carefully so that you are aware of what is covered and what is excluded.

 What To Do After A Car Accident in California